PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 $ moryx new PencilFactory --steps Assembling --products GraphitePencil --branch adp
 ```

-> NOTE:
-> For this training we use a custom template.
-> It is tailored to this demonstration scenario.
+> *Note:* For this training a custom template exists that is tailored to this scenario.
+It is selected by the branch parameter here.
->
 > For real world applications usually the 'branch' is not listed.
-> But some scenarios may benefit from using a specialized template.
+This creates a more complex project, that is closer to typical usecases.

 This should not only leave you with a solution `PencilFactory.sln` inside
 the new folder `PencilFactory`.
 It also does some initial configuration